Lyithdonea/Data/README.md

 # Lyithdonea: The Azurian Isles
 by Melchior Dahrk

+### Disclaimer
+Lyithdonea is currently in an ALPHA state which means that the mod is still very incomplete.
+You will encounter bugs and missing content.
+Proceed to install and play at your own risk.

 ### Description
 _Lyithdonea: The Azurian Isles_ is a landmass mod for Morrowind featuring a tropical paradise between Tamriel and Akavir.
 The mod has a strong influence from the Daedric Lord Azura with dusk and dawn themes and Azura being the focus of religion in the region.
 Explore a detailed new landmass, discover strange creatures, battle pirates, immerse in the lore and much yet to come!